 Nicola’s role is to increase the impact SHS has on children and families in England’s northern regions, as well as manage the team of SHS practitioners there.
 She previously worked for a charity offering literacy interventions to children aged 3-16, having spent many years working with other organisations offering various support to nurseries, schools and sixth form colleges.
 Nicola has also mentored underprivileged teenage girls in Manchester and volunteered as a co-elected school governor for four years.

-Sarah manages the SHS Coordinators and leads on the delivery of the SHS Practitioner service in the South.
-She is also the Designated Safeguarding Lead at SHS.
-Sarah is a qualified Social Worker with over 30 years of experience supporting children, young people and their families in a variety of settings.
-Her role includes taking responsibility for all aspects of the work we deliver in schools in the South, alongside ensuring we have sound safeguarding practices across the organisation.
-She is passionate about developing opportunities for children, young people and their families which focus on improving outcomes for children through a whole family approach.
+Sarah is the Designated Safeguarding Lead at SHS.
+Sarah is a qualified Social Worker with over 30 years of experience supporting young people and their families in a variety of settings.
+Her role includes ensuring we have sound safeguarding practices across the organisation.
+She is passionate about developing opportunities for young people and their families which focus on improving outcomes for children through a whole family approach.